-This policy applies to all employees and governors.
-Other individuals performing functions in relation to the organisation, such as agency workers and contractors, should be aware of and should have access to it.
+This policy applies to all employees and governance of Centre Academy East Anglia (CAEA).
+Other individuals performing functions in relation to the organisation, such as agency workers, contractors, and volunteers should be aware of and should have access to it.
+CAEA hard copies of policies are held in the School Office and on Staff Documents for easy access.
+Please see Section 5 for procedures for reporting.

-It is important to the school that any fraud, misconduct or wrongdoing by employees or governors of the school is reported and properly dealt with.
-The Governance Body will, therefore, respond to all individuals who raise any genuine concerns that they may have about the conduct of others in the school, which are in the public interest.
-This policy sets out the way in which individuals may raise any concerns that they have and how those concerns will be dealt with.
+It is important to the school that any fraud, misconduct or wrongdoing by employees or governance of the school is reported and properly dealt with.
+The Governance Body will, therefore, respond to all individuals who raise any genuine concerns that they may have about the conduct of others in the school.
+These concerns are in the public interest.
+This policy sets out the way in which individuals may raise any concerns that they have and specifies how those concerns will be dealt with.

-- 1.1 Centre Academy East Anglia (CAEA) expects the highest standards of conduct from all employees and members of governance and will treat seriously any concern raised about illegal or improper conduct in or out of school hours. - 1.2 Any individual covered by this policy will be expected, through agreed procedures and without fear of recrimination, to bring to the attention of the Head of School (the CEO, if the concerns relate to the Head of School), any serious impropriety or breach of procedure. - 1.3 Employees who do not follow the steps identified in this procedure or other agreed internal procedures, and take their concerns to other outside sources (e.g. the press), may be subject to a formal disciplinary investigation.
+- 1.1 CAEA expects the highest standards of conduct from all employees and members of governance and will treat seriously any concern raised about illegal or improper conduct in or out of school hours. - 1.2 Any individual covered by this policy will be expected, through agreed procedures and without fear of recrimination, to bring to the attention of the Head of School (or the Proprietor, if the concerns relate to the Head of School), any serious impropriety or breach of procedure. - 1.3 Employees who do not follow the steps identified in this procedure or other agreed internal procedures, and take their concerns to other outside sources (e.g. the press), may be subject to a formal disciplinary investigation.